BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Abstract

 \section{Abstract}

 In contrast to the assumptions of most existing Electromigration (EM) analysis tools, the evolution of EM-induced stress is inherently non-deterministic, influenced by factors such as input current fluctuations and manufacturing non-idealities.
 Traditional approaches for estimating stress variations typically involve computationally expensive and inefficient Monte Carlo simulations with industrial solvers, which quantify variations using mean and variance metrics.
-In this work, we introduce a novel machine learning-based framework, termed {\it BPINN-EM-Post}, for efficient stochastic analysis of EM-induced post-voiding aging processes.
-This new approach integrates closed-form analytical solutions with a Bayesian Physics-Informed Neural Network (BPINN) framework to accelerate the analysis for the first time.
+In this work, we introduce a novel machine learning-based framework, termed {\it \textbf{BPINN-EM-Post}}, for efficient stochastic analysis of EM-induced post-voiding aging processes.
+For the first time, our new approach integrates closed-form analytical solutions with a Bayesian Physics-Informed Neural Network (BPINN) framework to accelerate the analysis.
 The closed-form solutions enforce physical laws at the individual wire segment level, while the BPINN ensures that physics constraints at inter-segment junctions are satisfied and stochastic behaviors are accurately modeled.
-By reducing the number of variables in the loss functions through the use of analytical solutions, our method significantly improves training efficiency without accuracy loss and naturally incorporates variational effects.
+By reducing the number of variables in the loss functions through utilizing analytical solutions, our method significantly improves training efficiency without accuracy loss and naturally incorporates variational effects.
 Additionally, the analytical solutions effectively address the challenge of incorporating initial stress distributions in interconnect structures during post-void stress calculations.
-Numerical results demonstrate that {\it BPINN-EM-Post} achieves over $240 \times$ speedup compared to Monte Carlo simulations using the FEM-based COMSOL solver and more than $65 \times$ speedup compared to Monte Carlo simulations using the FDM-based EMSpice method.
+Numerical results demonstrate that {\it \textbf{BPINN-EM-Post}} achieves over $240\times$ and more than $67\times$ speedup compared to Monte Carlo simulations using the FEM-based COMSOL solver and FDM-based EMSpice, respectively, with marginal accuracy loss.